pith. sign in

 Referee Report

 Summary.
-The paper claims that state-dependent local projections recover causal impulse responses under the sufficient condition that the conditional mean is linear in the aggregate shock at each horizon.
-This linearity is shown to hold in first-order perturbation solutions of heterogeneous-agent and macro-finance models.
-The authors argue that this allows causal interpretation without specifying the full DGP, that the result is robust to the choice of state variable, and that linear interaction LPs generally fail to recover causal objects.
-They develop a sieve-based nonparametric LP estimator that restores causal interpretation with valid pointwise and uniform inference in micro-macro panels.
-An empirical application to firm investment responses to monetary policy shocks shows that nonparametric state dependence materially alters both heterogeneous responses and aggregate implications.
+The paper claims that state-dependent local projections recover causal impulse responses under the sufficient condition that the conditional mean of the outcome is linear in the aggregate shock at each horizon, and that this condition holds in a broad class of canonical micro-macro environments including first-order perturbation solutions of heterogeneous-agent macro and macro-finance models.
+It shows that commonly used linear interaction LPs generally fail to recover causal objects, develops a sieve-based LP estimator that recovers the causal responses with valid pointwise and uniform inference in micro-macro panels, and presents empirical evidence that flexible state dependence materially changes heterogeneous firm investment responses to monetary policy shocks and their aggregate implications.

 Simulated Author's Rebuttal